rmzetti/hover-exec/README.md

 *One-liners* starting and ending with ``` will simply be executed on click, and do not produce output.
 The pre-defined variables (%c current folder, %f temp file full path+name, %p temp file path, %n temp file name) can be used, and notes can be added aafter the closing quotes, for example:

-run notepad++
+run notepad++:

         ```"C:/Program Files/Notepad++/notepad++" %ctest.md```

-open notepad with file in current folder
+open notepad with file in current folder:

         ```notepad %ctest.md```

-open notepadwith temp file temp.txt
+open notepad with temp file:

         ```notepad %f```

-open explorer to 'This pc'
+open explorer to 'This pc':

         ```explorer```

-explore folder
+explore folder:

         ```explorer /select, "C:\Users\xxx\Documents\Notes"```

-show printers
+show printers:

         ```explorer ::{21ec2020-3aea-1069-a2dd-08002b30309d}\
                 ::{2227a280-3aea-1069-a2de-08002b30309d}```

-show devices
+show devices:

         ```devmgmt.msc```

-start notepad with some text
+start notepad with some text:

         ```notepad
         This is some text